National Cyber Security Awareness Month shares tips to keep you safe online all year

 The Internet plays a major role for almost everyone, and new scams and data breaches affect Americans from every walk of life on a daily basis.
 With the sophistication of these threats, anyone can become a victim, which makes this month-long awareness campaign so important.

-Each week, NSCAM focuses on a different cyber topic consumers need to know to protect their identity, finances and personal information online:
+Each week, NSCAM focuses on a different cyber topic that consumers need to know to protect their identity, finances and personal information online:

 - Week 1: Oct.
 3-7 STOP.
 THINK.
 CONNECT.: The Basic Steps to Online Safety and Security